 6 National Association of Chiefs of Police, 15th Annual Survey Results (Survey questions sent to Chiefs of Police and Sheriffs in the United States).

 Defend The 2nd Amendment Through Creative Giving...

 As we confront the challenges of the future, we know that the generosity of those who assist us will make all the difference in our success.
 That's why GOA seeks your long-term support.

-* a bequest* a retirement plan* a will, living trust, or insurance policy
+* a will, living trust, or insurance policy